Green Banana Run Down

 What Is Run Down?

-Rundown is also called rundown, oil down, fling me far, fling me for, dip and fall back, and stew down.
-Traditionally, mackerel fish or other seafood is cooked in seasoned coconut milk until the stew is reduced to a creamy savory custard.
-It is traditionally served with boiled dumplings and cooked green bananas, and served for breakfast.
+People across the Caribbean in Dominica, Trinidad & Tobago, Barbados, and Latin American countries such as Panama, Colombia, Venezuela, and Nicaragua also enjoy Rundown, a popular Jamaican stew.
+Known by various names like oil down, fling me far, dip and fall back, and stew down, this dish traditionally involves cooking mackerel fish or other seafood in seasoned coconut milk until the stew reduces to a creamy savory custard.
+It is typically served with boiled dumplings and cooked green bananas, often for breakfast

-Ingredients For Green Banana Run Down
+For Green Banana Run Down

 - Green Bananas